Ardon Jashari: AC Milan

-On 6 August 2025, Jashari joined Italian Serie A club AC Milan on a five-year-deal.
+On 6 August 2025, Jashari joined Serie A club AC Milan on a five-year deal.

 International career

 On 27 September 2022, Jashari debuted for the Switzerland national team in a Nations League match against the Czech Republic, replacing Remo Freuler in extra-time.

+In November 2022, Jashari was announced as part of the Switzerland squad for the 2022 FIFA World Cup.

+In May 2026, Jashari made the Switzerland squad for the 2026 FIFA World Cup.

 Personal life

 Born in Cham, Switzerland, Jashari is of ethnic Albanian descent from Kumanovo, North Macedonia.